 Ananda Expeditions, n. —

-A team of travel experts guiding exceptional travelers on tailor-made journeys and purposeful wanderings, worldwide.
+A team of travel experts guiding exceptional travelers on yoga adventures and purposeful wanderings, worldwide.

 Michael Leigh Hoyer, PhD